Looking for the best Maintenance and Coming Soon Mode plugins for your WordPress site?

 4. LightStart – Maintenance Mode, Coming Soon and Landing Page Builder

-Activating the plugin puts the blog in maintenance mode, with only registered users who have sufficient rights able to access the front end.
+Activating the plugin puts the blog in maintenance mode, with only registered users with sufficient rights to access the front end.
 The plugin includes a countdown timer with a specified date or a value with the unit for visitor information.

 - The plugin is GDPR compliant, ensuring data protection and privacy for users.